China warns Hong Kong protesters of severe repercussions | The China Post

-China’s ruling Communist Party on Tuesday issued a stark warning to the “behind-the-scenes masterminds” over continued demonstrations in Hong Kong, saying that “those who play with fire will perish by it.”
+China issued a stark warning to the “behind-the-scenes masterminds” on Tuesday over continued demonstrations in Hong Kong, saying that “those who play with fire will perish by it.”

 At a press briefing in Beijing, Yang Guang, spokesman for the Hong Kong and Macao Affairs Office of the State Council, said that central government has “immense strength” and that punishment for those behind the demonstrations is “only a matter of time.”